ONLYOFFICE/Kubernetes-Docs/README.md

 and then run the `helm upgrade documentserver onlyoffice/docs --set extraThemes.configMap=custom-themes --set extraThemes.filename=custom-themes.json --no-hooks` command or
 `helm upgrade documentserver -f ./values.yaml onlyoffice/docs --no-hooks` if the parameters are specified in the `values.yaml` file.

+### 11. Connecting Amazon S3 bucket as a cache to ONLYOFFICE Helm Docs
+In order to connect Amazon S3 bucket as a cache, you need to create a configuration file or edit the existing one in accordance with [this guide](https://helpcenter.onlyoffice.com/ru/installation/docs-connect-amazon.aspx) and change the value of the parameter `persistence.storageS3` to `true`.

 ## Deploy ONLYOFFICE Docs

 Note: It may be required to apply `SecurityContextConstraints` policy when installing into OpenShift cluster, which adds permission to run containers from a user whose `ID = 101`.